-Imagine this: your ecommerce business is growing — customers are raving about your products, you plan on adding more products to your catalogue, and orders are coming in from all parts of the world.
+Imagine this: your ecommerce business is growing — customers are raving about your products, you plan on adding more products to your catalog, and orders are coming in from all parts of the world.

 But there’s still one aspect of your business’s supply chain that isn’t quite up to par: the picking process.